 - Indoor Air Quality Monitoring: The air we breathe in has a huge impact on our health.
 With IAQ monitoring, you can monitor the air quality based on CO2, PM 2.5, and VOC levels, along with temperature and humidity.

 - Workplace Optimisation: The sensor data will show you which areas of your workspace are used most often.
 This can help implement smart cleaning strategies and make decisions about lease renewal.

 Our discrete sensors are installed with minimal disruption.
 We offer customisable dashboards which you can also access via open API Gateway for other IT systems.

 Data safety is a vital part of a company’s success, as data loss can end up costing a business.
 To this end, when it comes to your building data, it is best to invest in the right IoT system, which can first and foremost offer security as well as ease of access.

-If you’re interested in using IoT technology to improve your smart building capabilities, we offer a 2-month trial.
+If you’re interested in using smart building technology to improve your building capabilities, we offer a 2-month trial.
 To learn more, get in touch with us today.